godatadriven/godatadriven-blog/content/kendalltau.md

 we are usually only interested in the best few (let's say top-5) recommendations.

 Below I'll explain how you can use a few tricks to make Kendall's tau fit for comparing ranks which do not necessarily contain the same items.
+This will provide us with a measure for the similarity or correlation of two lists, even if they do not contain the same elements.
+At the end I've provided with a python implementation that should get anyone up and running in minutes.
 But first let's have a look at the Kendall tau itself.

 ### Definition